mlissner/michaeljaylissner.com/content/ch-ch-ch-ch-changes.md

 (and am used to not going to work), but ultimately, I feel pretty normal, which is odd.

-Tomorrow is the first day of school at the <a href="http://ischool.berkeley.edu" target="_blank">Berkeley School of Information</a>.
+Tomorrow is the first day of school at the <a href="http://ischool.berkeley.edu">Berkeley School of Information</a>.
 I've got my classes all set up, and I'm shocked at exactly how awesome the classes are.